debops/debops/docs/debops-tools/installation.rst

 - on MacOSX systems, it will be :file:`~/Library/Application Support/debops`

-Afterwards, you should check out the `Getting Started Guide <https://docs.debops.org/en/latest/debops-playbooks/guides/getting-started.html>`_ to learn how to create and manage your first DebOps environment.
+Afterwards, you should check out the :ref:`getting-started <Getting Started guide>` to learn how to create and manage your first DebOps environment.

 Ansible Controller